Top 4 holiday destinations to see polar bears

 You may not be able to point it out on a map, but the Svalbard archipelago is any polar bear enthusiast’s dream come true.
 Giant wilderness area?
 Check.
 Minimal human population?
 Check.
 Easy Access?
 Well, kind of, but this is still a seriously remote place.
 Tucked away just inside the Arctic Circle, these islands are Norwegian territories, with only Spitsbergen boasting scattered human settlements.
 There are weekly connections to and from Svalbard from the mainland, making it a great base for exploring the surrounding Arctic regions.
 Oh, and they are also home to a sizeable polar bear population, so your chances of seeing one are pretty damn high.

 Did we mention that Intrepid has just launched our first ever Arctic trip?
 It’s called Spitsbergen Explorer, and apart from the chance to spot polar bears, you’ll be exploring an Arctic wilderness that’s full of unique birdlife, walruses and seals.
-Plus in 2014 we have a special Arctic with the Experts departure escorted by polar adventurer Tim Jarvis and photographer Steve Davey.

 Photo: courtesy of Quark